Gospel: Mark 12:38-44

 Everyone I know who has ever led in ministry (including me, the author) has secretly wanted to play to an audience.
 Every preacher, every teacher, has a small bit of entertainer in them.
 Every minister has wanted their few moments under the spotlight.

 Of course, this is an immature reason to serve.
 Many people fight the urge (some even refuse to serve for this reason!).
-Many have this need fulfilled and have move on.
+Many have this need fulfilled and have moved on.
 Many simply grow out of the need and remain for the right reason: the joy of service.

 Why did Jesus criticize the scribes directly?
 These men were the brightest, most influential, and most important experts on the Law.
 Since Jews in Judea, throughout the Roman Empire, and in many parts of the world lived in self-governing enclaves, the power of these scribes could not be underestimated.
 They were lawyers and judges.
 They were civic leaders and legislators.
 Their knowledge and ability were vital to the survival and the growth of God's chosen.